 On June 30, 1908, at 7:17 in the morning, a catastrophic event wreaked havoc on the Podkamennaya Tunguska River basin.
 Eyewitness accounts from Siberian villagers described a bright blue light that streaked across the sky, followed by a violent flash and a barrage of noise much like the sound of artillery fire.

 Tremors shook the ground, while a powerful shockwave shattered windows and knocked people off their feet.
 Effects of the blast were felt thousands of miles away.
-Fluctuations in atmospheric transparency were recorded across North America, and throughout Europe and Asia the night sky was so bright that a newspaper could be read in its light for weeks afterwards.
+Fluctuations in atmospheric transparency were recorded across North America, and throughout Europe and Asia, the night sky was so bright that a newspaper could be read in its light for weeks afterward.

 Immediately following the so-called "Tunguska Event," there were few scientific attempts to explain the mysterious occurrence.
 In fact, more than ten years passed before the first scientific expedition, led by the Russian mineralogist Leonid Kulik, attempted to visit the event's epicenter.